 Once in your room, keep luggage off the floor and beds — use the luggage racks most hotels and motels provide or put suitcases on a table or desk.
 Hang up clothes whenever possible, and when you get back home, dump dirty clothes right into the washing machine.

-Reviewed by: Kate M. Cronan, MD
+Reviewed by: Rupal Christine Gupta, MD

-Date reviewed: July 2011
+Date reviewed: July 2014

-|Centers for Disease Control and Prevention (CDC) The mission of the CDC is to promote health and quality of life by preventing and controlling disease, injury, and disability.|
+|Centers for Disease Control and Prevention (CDC) The CDC (the national public health institute of the United States) promotes health and quality of life by preventing and controlling disease, injury, and disability.|

 |Bug Bites and Stings In most cases, bug bites and stings are just nuisances.
 But in some cases, they can cause infections and allergic reactions.
 It's important to know the signs, and when to get medical attention.|